A Mineral I Can’t Go Without – Magnesium (+ Why You Need It)

 Are you anxious, constipated, crampy, or having trouble sleeping?
 Yes these are common symptoms (ones I see often in the clinic), but they all have something in common, it could be your body giving you a signal that it’s low in magnesium.

 Magnesium is one of my favourite minerals.
 It’s involved in over 300 different bio-chemical processes throughout the body.
-Magnesium helps to regulate muscle and nerve contraction, synthesises protein, stabilizes blood pressure levels and blood sugar levels to name a few.
+Magnesium helps to regulate muscle and nerve contraction, synthesizes protein, stabilizes blood pressure levels and blood sugar levels just to name a few.